 Career Education Center

-- opportunities to network with recruiters through campus interviewing, career fairs, employer information sessions and online career management software, and
+- Opportunities to network with recruiters through campus interviewing, career fairs, employer information sessions and online career management software.

 - We are committed to empowering students to make purposeful career-related decisions.

 - We are committed to building and fostering partnerships with employers, faculty, staff and administration to facilitate the accomplishment of the CEC mission.

 - We are committed to supporting the University's mission to provide excellent student-centered education in a welcoming and supportive environment.

 The Career Education Center is charged by the provost to collect and report the official career outcomes information of undergraduates and graduates* for use in internal and external reporting.
 Starting with the Class of 2013-14, University of Detroit Mercy follows the National Association of Colleges and Employers (NACE) Standards and Protocols for the Collection and Dissemination of Graduating Student Initial Career Outcomes Information for Undergraduates.